 Popcorn ceilings were first installed in the 1950s as a more economical way to finish a ceiling than using plaster.
 Home builders also thought the added texture was a desirable design element that hid ceiling flaws and helped absorb sound.
 The stucco mixture was combined with styrofoam particles to create the cottage cheese-like texture that can capture and hold onto dust and grime.

 While many homeowners have had their popcorn ceilings removed, many remain and are in need of cleaning.
 It's a bit time-consuming and messy job, but it can be done.

 Before the United States banned asbestos as a building material, some popcorn ceiling formulas contained the known carcinogen.
 If your home was built before 1979, you should have it tested for asbestos before cleaning or removing a popcorn ceiling.

 How Often to Clean a Popcorn Ceiling

 Since the texture of popcorn ceilings traps dust, insects, and spider webs, they can become quite dull.
 Luckily, a thorough cleaning once per year will help brighten them and reduce home allergens.
 Room corners and areas near HVAC vents should be checked and cleaned more often.
 Cleaning a popcorn ceiling can be a messy job because some of the texture almost always comes loose as you are cleaning.
 Set aside plenty of time to do the job.

-If the ceiling has become discolored by roof leaks, heavy cooking grease, cigarette or fireplace smoke, it is nearly impossible to remove these stains by simply cleaning.
+If the ceiling has become discolored by roof leaks, heavy cooking grease, cigarette or fireplace smoke even from gas fireplaces, it is nearly impossible to remove these stains by simply cleaning.
 A better choice is to use a stain-blocking primer and then repaint the ceiling to brighten the room.

 What You Need